 Their lounges were more like big comfortable beds and very well shaded.
 They are located about halfway along the beach and much quieter.

 Mylopotas Beach Restaurants

 There are several great eating options on Mylopotas Beach Ios.
 I enjoyed excellent chicken souvlaki at Cantina Del Mar, which is very close to the Ios palace.

 But my absolute favourite – and I think my favourite restaurant on Ios – was Drakos.
 Drakos is on the harbour at the very end of Myloptas beach eg the non-Hora/Ios Palace end.

-Drakos is a restaurant which knows its seafood.
-There was octopus hanging when we visited – great for photos!
-The staff are preparing the seafood on the deck which is again very photogenic!
-Fish is brought in on ice and weighed and chosen.
-There is quality seafood oozing everywhere at Drakos Taverna!
+Drakos is a restaurant that knows its seafood.
+There was an octopus hanging when we visited – great for photos.
+The staff are preparing the seafood on the deck, which is again very photogenic.

 Their fava is also a speciality and was quite delicious.
 The Drakos Greek salad is prepared with local fresh white cheese which melts in your mouth.

 Another highlight was the zucchini flowers.
 There are two preparation options – with rice or with fresh local cheese.
 We tried both and I definitely recommend the local cheese option – I could have eaten many of these.